drewhilliard/URL-Shortener/README.md

 This is a static API that accepts a standard URL and returns a shortened, randomly generated, unique URL.

 ### Installation
 Clone the repository and initialize NPM.
-This project only has two dependencies currently:
+This project has the following dependencies:
 * express
 * body-parser
 * mysql
 * sequelize

 ### Endpoint and example response
-Currently the only active endpoint is at __/api/v1/shortener/{input}__ where __{input}__ denotes the URL to be shortened.
+Currently the only active endpoint is at __/api/v1/{input}__ where __{input}__ denotes the URL to be shortened.
 At this time the API only accepts URLs conforming to the following syntax:
 * www.domain.com

 Example response in JSON: